UNDERSTANDING TECH RAGE

 Ask yourself this question, how many of these examples would you be able to troubleshoot on your own?
 These numbers prove that utilizing an MSP is key when trying to stop technology rage from taking over your office.

 Perhaps your company has someone internal who handles IT or an actual IT department.
 You may think investing in a Managed Service Provider isn’t worth it.
 Kustura recommends reaching out to local MSP’s who offer back up supplemental support on a time and materials basis (we do, by the way).
 Having back up support can make a huge difference in the event of an extreme IT emergency.

 This is extremely helpful if your IT Department is at the corporate level and is located out of state or out of city.
 MSP’s can act as a “Plan B” option if your company requires either immediate support or troubleshooting for a problem beyond the scope of knowledge of the company itself.

-However, if your company is more of a “Do It Yourself” type of place…continue reading to learn a few ways to prevent tech rage on your own.
+However, if your company is more of a “Do It Yourself” type of place…continue reading to learn a few ways to prevent technology rage on your own.

 According to a recent study, most people experience at least two types of technological malfunctions a day.
-This is why the first step in preventing tech rage at work is finding out what triggers your office the most.
-Some of today’s most common workplace triggers for tech rage include:
+This is why the first step in preventing technology rage at work is finding out what triggers your office the most.
+Some of today’s most common workplace triggers for technology rage include:

 - Error messages causing key applications to freeze

 - Web pages and programs taking forever to load